deikaze16/keqingDocs/docs/intro.md

 :::

 ### How to setup
-In order to use this bot, you must grants these permissions to *@Keqing*
+In order to use this bot, you must grant these permissions to *@Keqing*

 - Read Text Channels
 - Send Messages